imranalmunyeem/Selenium-Python-Hybrid-Framework-Design/Guide.md

                         --- @FindBy can accept tagName, partialLinkText, name, linkText, id, css, className, xpath as attributes.

+#### ⚫ What is PyTest?
+            --- PyTest is a testing framework that allows users to write test codes using Python programming language.
+            --- It helps you to write simple and scalable test cases for databases, APIs, or UI.
+            --- PyTest is mainly used for writing tests for APIs.
+It helps to write tests from simple unit tests to complex functional tests.

+#### ⚫ What is PyTest?
+            --- Very easy to start with because of its simple and easy syntax.
+            --- Can run tests in parallel.
+            --- Can run a specific test or a subset of tests
+            --- Automatically detect tests
+            --- Skip tests
+            --- Open source

 ### Step 1: Install Python

             --- Windows : http://python.org/download/.